boytchev/suica/README.md

 [Faculty of Mathematics and Informatics](https://www.fmi.uni-sofia.bg/en) at [Sofia University](https://www.uni-sofia.bg/index.php/eng).

 Suica is licensed under **GPL-3.0**.

-To lear more about Suica, visit [The User Guide](docs/user-guide.md)
+To learn more about Suica, visit [The User Guide](docs/user-guide.md)

 May, 2022